 - d.
 All Judges, Chief Stewards and others responsible for the organisation of the Trial should be courteous and co-operative with the Host and Steward of the Beat and fall in with their arrangements to achieve the best result possible in an atmosphere of friendliness and confidence. - e.
 At the start of the day, the Judges should be introduced to each other and decide their positions in the line which will remain the same throughout the body of the Stake.
 The Judges should brief the guns and handlers and if, at any time, conditions force them to depart from the arrangements they have set out the Chief Steward should be informed so that he or she can advise the competitors, guns and others affected. - f.
 Judges should also make themselves aware of any special prizes which are to be awarded in the Stake. - g.
 Judges should ask the Steward of the Beat what the game position is likely to be and regulate the amount of work or number of retrieves for each dog accordingly.
 At driven Trials Judges should, after consultation with the Steward of the Beat, ensure that dogs sitting at a drive are positioned as to have the best opportunity to retrieve runners or wounded game during the drive only when it is practical to do so (they should also, however, be mindful of Regulation J(A)4.b).
-They should moreover satisfy themselves that arrangements have been made for the collection of dead or wounded game not gathered by the competing dogs and where necessary its humane despatch.
+They should moreover satisfy themselves that arrangements have been made for the collection of dead or wounded game not gathered by the competing dogs and where necessary its humane despatch. - h.
+Judges should make sure that they have the correct dogs in the line.

-Regulations d-g above:- taken together place obligations on the Judges to make sure that they meet all the principal participants in the Trial at the start of the day, to be courteous and co-operative and to make sure that everyone involved understands what is required for the Trial.
-This, obviously, involves consultation with the Host, Steward of the Beat and often the Head Gamekeeper, to find out what may be expected in the way of the game supply so that the Trial can be organised accordingly.
-Judges must make sure that the Guns understand what is expected of them, particularly where game is being shot over the dogs in a walked-up situation.
+Regulations d - h above:- taken together place obligations on the Judges to make sure that they meet all the principal participants in the Trial at the start of the day, to be courteous and co-operative and to make sure that everyone involved understands what is required for the Trial.
+This, obviously, involves consultation with Host and Steward of the Beat, often the

+Head Gamekeeper to find out what may be expected in the way of game supply so that the Trial can be organised accordingly.
+Judges must make sure the Guns understand what is expected of them, particularly where game is being shot over the dogs in a walked up situation.
 This can be a tricky task and must be conducted politely and tactfully.
+Having done all of the introductory work the Judges are tasked to make sure they have the right dogs in line.
+Often Judges mistakenly depute this obligation to the Chief Steward who is in charge of seeing that there is a steady flow of dogs into the line, or indeed the Chief Steward may try to exercise authority over the Judges in this respect.
+However, ultimate responsibility rests firmly with Judges to make sure they have the right dogs in line at any time.